-To obtain an HSC a person must take the Department of Justice (DOJ) written test and receive a passing score of at least 75% (the information necessary for passing the test is contained in this study guide).
+To obtain an HSC, you must take the DOJ written test and receive a passing score of at least 75% (the information necessary for passing the test is contained in this study guide).

 An HSC is valid for five years from the date of issuance.
 If your HSC is lost, stolen or destroyed, a replacement may be obtained from the DOJ Certified Instructor who issued your original HSC.